Dallam County Grant Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Dallam County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Dallam County that you need to transfer you would only need to order our forms once for all of your properties in Dallam County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Dallam County you only need to order once.

 In Texas, a grant deed conveys title to real property with implied covenants.
 By including the words "grant" or "convey," the grantor guarantees that he/she has not transferred title to the property to anyone other than the grantee, and that, at the time of transfer, the estate is free from impediments.
 Implied covenants carry the same legal implications as if they were explicitly stated (TEX.
 PROP CODE 5.023).